Xilinx/inference-server/docs/docker.rst

 Prepare the image for Docker deployment
 ---------------------------------------

-Once you build the basic production image or pull a pre-built version, you need to prepare it before it can be deployed on Docker.
+Once you build the basic deployment image or pull a pre-built version, you need to prepare it before it can be deployed on Docker.
 While the image has the dependencies needed to run the server, there are no models present and the default environment may not be appropriate.
 You need to modify this image for the use case that you're targeting.
 There are multiple ways of modifying an existing Docker image that are well-documented online and functionally equivalent.